 • Dealing with slugs, mosquitoes, and four-legged pests.

-The ebook does NOT cover propagation or all types of carnivorous plants.
+The digital download does NOT cover propagation or all types of carnivorous plants.
 It was written specifically for first-time growers to help them keep their first carnivorous plant alive and healthy.
 The plants covered in the ebook are easily obtainable, relatively inexpensive, and forgiving of mistakes, which makes them suitable for first-time growers.

 Released April 2018.